CrayLabs/SmartSim/doc/orchestrator.rst

 Client Initialization
 ---------------------
-To establish a connection with the colocated database, initialize a new SmartRedis client and specify `cluster=False` since our database is single-sharded:
+To establish a connection with the colocated ``Orchestrator``, we need to initialize a new SmartRedis client and specify `cluster=False` since colocated deployments are always
+single-sharded:

 .. code-block:: python